vicentinileonardo/old_website/projects.md

 ### Project description

-A digital watermarking implementation developed for the **"Catch the Mark" competition** of the Multimedia Data Security graduate course at the University of Trento.
+A digital watermarking implementation developed for the **"Catch the Mark" competition** of the Multimedia Data Security graduate course at the University of Trento. <br>
 The implementation is based on various research papers and leverages **Discrete Wavelet Transform** and **Singular Value Decomposition**.

 The repository contains code for embedding, detecting, and attacking watermarked images.